RBT2 PROJECT – HAVE YOUR SAY

-The Public Hearings for the environmental assessment of the proposed Roberts Bank Terminal 2, by a federally appointed Review Panel, will commence in Delta BC on May 14 2018.
+The Public Hearings for the environmental assessment of the proposed Roberts Bank Terminal 2, by a federally appointed Review Panel, finished on June 24.

-This Panel will review the Vancouver Fraser Port Authority-generated environmental assessment, public, stakeholder and government agency input, and will then make a recommendation to the federal Minister of Environment.
+The Panel will now review all the material and submissions and then make a recommendation to the federal Minister Environment and Climate Change Canada (ECCC).

 RBT2 is not good for Canada and is not good for Canadians.
-We need to make sure this Panel recommends that RBT2 not proceed.
+Now the hearings are complete we need to make sure the ECCC Minister hears our concerns and decides not to approve RBT2.

-So we have set up a process for you to participate.
+So we have set up a process for you to tell the ECCC Minister that you oppose the project and ask her not to approve RBT2.
 Here is how it works:

 - Click on the “SEND EMAIL” link below and it will open up an email with the subject title already filled out.
 Copy and paste the content in the green box below into the body of the email.
 You can use this text, or change it as you wish, or write your own.